The Presidents of the United States of America (album)

-The Presidents of the United States of America is the debut studio album by the American alternative rock band The Presidents of the United States of America, released on March 10, 1995 via PopLlama Records.
+The Presidents of the United States of America is the self-titled debut studio album by the American alternative rock band The Presidents of the United States of America, released on March 10, 1995, via PopLlama Records.
 Columbia Records signed the band shortly after its release to handle increased distribution for the album.

-Released during the grunge and punk music breakthrough-era, the album produced four singles—"Kitty", "Lump", "Peaches" and "Dune Buggy"—that helped the group gain mainstream popularity, and "Lump" can be found on the band's 2000 compilation album with the same title.
+Released during the grunge and punk music breakthrough-era, the album produced four singles—"Kitty", "Lump", "Peaches" and "Dune Buggy"—helping the group gain mainstream popularity.
 The Presidents of the United States of America received positive reviews, and has been certified triple Platinum by the RIAA.

 Background and recording

 Chris Ballew and Dave Dederer met while attending The Bush School in Seattle.
 In the 1980s and early 1990s they collaborated on various musical projects.
 Ballew returned to Seattle in the summer of 1993, and he and Dederer formed what would become The Presidents of the United States of America that autumn.
 Initially a drummerless duo, they performed a half-dozen or so shows in late 1993 as "The Lo-Fis", "The Dynamic Duo", and "Pure Frosting."
 Ballew eventually came upon the name "The Presidents of the United States of America."
 Shortly after settling on their name, Ballew and Dederer added drummer Jason Finn.
 In early December 1993, the band played their first show as a trio at The Romper Room in Seattle.
 At the time, Finn was also the drummer in the band Love Battery, who had recently changed record labels from Sub Pop to Atlas Records, an A&M subsidiary.

 In early 1994, The Presidents recorded a 10-song cassette, Froggystyle, at Laundry Room Studios.
 The band sold the cassette at shows in 1994.
 Finn also sold the cassette from behind the bar of Seattle's legendary Comet Tavern, where he tended bar.

 In 1994, the Presidents signed with the tiny Seattle label PopLlama Records and released their self-titled debut in the following year, featuring several remixed tracks from Froggystyle.
-The band also released a limited edition blue vinyl 7" single, "Fuck California", on C/Z Records.
+The band also released a limited edition blue vinyl 7-inch single, "Fuck California", on C/Z Records.
 Columbia Records signed the band shortly thereafter and re-released the album in late July 1995.
 Driven by the singles "Lump", "Peaches", and "Kitty", their debut album proved to be a smash, eventually selling over three million copies.